uwaterloo-InfrasSUST/Agent-based-Modelling-and-Water-Meter/README.md

 # Stochastic Discrete Event-Modelling-and-Water-Meter
+This is the official code repository for the paper "Unlocking Household Water End-Use Patterns from Low Time-Resolution Smart Meter Data via Stochastic Discrete Event Modeling and Bayesian Inference" under review.

-Employing Approximate Bayesian Computation (ABC) to calibrate an stochastic household water end-use model (SThWT) using only hourly water meter data
+Sample data is provided to apply Approximate Bayesian Computation (ABC) to calibrate an stochastic household water end-use model (SThWT) using only hourly water meter data

 ## 📄 Third-party Code and License Notice
 This project includes and modifies source code from the open-source project **[pysimdeum](https://github.com/KWR-Water/pysimdeum)**, which is licensed under the **European Union Public Licence v.1.2 (EUPL-1.2)**.